 - Example of an omitted number: The number that should have been entered was $21,123; instead the user entered $2,123.
 This would have caused a difference of $19,000 in underreported taxable income.

-To review and/or modify your entries for Form 1099-B Proceeds from Broker and Barter Exchange Transactions:
+To review and/or modify your entries for Form 1099-B:

-- Click +Add Form 1099-B to create a new copy of the form or click Review to review a form already created
+- Click + Add Form 1099-B to create a new copy of the form or click Edit to review a form already created.